eWaterCycle/era5cli/docs/source/instructions.rst

 optional arguments:
   --variables VARIABLES
                         The variables to be downloaded, can be a single or multiple variables.
 See the cds
-                        website or run "era5cli info -h" for available variables.
+                        website or run :samp:`era5cli info -h` for available variables.
   --startyear STARTYEAR
                         Single year or first year of range for which data should be downloaded.
                         Every year will be downloaded in a seperate file by default.
-Set "--split false" to change this.
+Set :samp:`--split false` to change this.
   --endyear ENDYEAR
                         Last year of range for which  data should be downloaded.
-If only a single year is needed, only "--startyear" needs to be specified.
+If only a single year is needed, only :samp:`--startyear` needs to be specified.
                         Every year will be downloaded in a seperate file by default.
-Set "--split false" to change this.
+Set :samp:`--split false` to change this.
   --months MONTHS
                         Month(s) to download data for.
 Defaults to all months.
-For every year in "--years" only these months will be downloaded.
+For every year in :samp:`--years` only these months will be downloaded.
   --days DAYS
                         Day(s) to download data for.
 Defaults to all days.
-                        For every year in "--years" only these days will be downloaded.
+                        For every year in :samp:`--years` only these days will be downloaded.
   --hours HOURS

                         Time of day in hours to download data for.
                         Defaults to all hours.
-For every year in "--years" only these hours will be downloaded.
+For every year in :samp:`--years` only these hours will be downloaded.
   --levels LEVELS
                         Pressure level(s) to download for three
                         dimensional data.
 Default is all available
                         levels.
-See the cds website or run "era5cli info -h" for available pressure levels.
+See the cds website or run :samp:`era5cli info -h` for available pressure levels.
   --outputprefix OUTPUTPREFIX

                         Prefix of output filename.
 Default prefix is "era5".
   --format FORMAT
-                        Choose from [netcdf,grib]
+                        Choose from :samp:`[netcdf,grib]`.

                         Output file type.
-Defaults to 'netcdf'."
+Defaults to :samp:`netcdf`."
   --split SPLIT
-                        Split output by years, producing a seperate file for every year in the "--years" argument.
+                        Split output by years, producing a seperate file for every year in the :samp:`--years` argument.
 Default is True.
   --threads THREADS
-                        Choose from [1,2,3,4,5,6]
+                        Choose from :samp:`[1,2,3,4,5,6]`.

                         Number of parallel threads to use when downloading.
 Default is a single process.
   --ensemble ENSEMBLE
                         Whether to download high resolution realisation
-                        (HRES) or a reduced resolution ten member ensemble (EDA). "--ensemble True" downloads the reduced
+                        (HRES) or a reduced resolution ten member ensemble (EDA). :samp:`--ensemble True` downloads the reduced
                         resolution ensemble.
   --statistics STATISTICS

                         When downloading hourly ensemble data, set
-                        "--statistics True" to download statistics
+                        :samp:`--statistics True` to download statistics
                         (ensemble mean and ensemble spread).
 Default is False.
   -h, --help            show this help message and exit